 The scenario used for this tutorial will help us showcase the following integration capabilities of BizTalk Services.

 Message transportation: The retailer and supplier can be present in different platforms and conform to different transport protocols and message formats.
 The BizTalk Services implementation helps bridge these differences by understanding the different protocols and message formats.

 Message validation: While the incoming purchase order might be in different message formats for different retailers, the incoming purchase orders should conform to one of those defined message formats.
 This is achieved through message validation.

 Message transformation: The supplier adheres to a common purchase order format.
 Therefore, the incoming purchase orders have to be normalized to this common format.
 This is achieved through message transformation.

 Hybrid connectivity: The supplier's data store is an on-premise Microsoft SQL server.
 The normalized purchase order received through the cloud application has to be persisted in the on-premise data store and this is achieved through Hybrid connectivity

-For instructions on how to prepare a BizTalk Services environment, see Administration and Development Process Flow in Azure BizTalk Services.
+For instructions on how to prepare a BizTalk Services environment, see Administration and Development Task List in BizTalk Services.
 For setting up the EDI message transfer, you would need to access the BizTalk Services Portal.